alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 + ![Turing Institute](https://img.shields.io/badge/Turing%20Institute-555?&logo=canonical&logoColor=white) our convention is that subsequent CPU-based VMs are deployed with the next unused last octet in the range `161` to `179` and GPU-based VMs are deployed with the next unused last octet between `180` and `199` .
 + If you want to deploy several DSVMs, simply repeat the above setps with a different IP address last octet

 ## :lock: 10.
-Apply network configuration
+Configure network lockdown

 ![Powershell](https://img.shields.io/badge/local-ten%20minutes-blue?logo=powershell&style=for-the-badge) at :file_folder: `./deployment/secure_research_environment/setup`